Joel Kinnaman: Personal life

 Kinnaman grew up with the condition of pectus excavatum, with a caved-in appearance of the chest.
-He underwent surgery prior to the filming of Altered Carbon, inserting two metal bars to push the sternum outward to correct the deformity.
+He underwent surgery prior to the filming of Altered Carbon, inserting two metal bars to push the sternum outward.

-Kinnaman has been a fan of his hometown football club Hammarby IF from an early age.
+Kinnaman is a fan of his hometown football club Hammarby IF from an early age.

-Due to his constant traveling, Kinnaman's accent is noticeably mixed.
-While he identifies it as an American accent, he stated in a 2014 interview that the "melody" is wrong and worked to perfect it.
+In his roles in American movies, he is said to have "no detectable accent," something, he admits, on which he has had to work when he realized his American accent was "not perfect."

 Kinnaman was married to Swedish tattoo artist Cleo Wattenström from 2015 to 2018.
-He subsequently began a relationship with Swedish-Australian model Kelly Gale in early 2019.
-The couple announced their engagement in January 2021.
-Gale announced via Instagram that the couple married in 2024 during the Burning Man Festival.
+In early 2019, he began a relationship with Swedish-Australian model Kelly Gale.
+The couple announced their engagement in January 2021 and, at the 2024 Burning Man Festival in Black Rock City, Nevada, they were married in an "intimate ceremony."

-Legal issues
+On 6 August 2021, Kinnaman obtained a temporary restraining order against Gabriella Magnusson, who, he alleged, was threatening to extort him on the basis of their 2018 "brief romantic" relationship.
+Magnusson denied any intention to extort Kinnaman.

-On 6 August 2021, Kinnaman obtained a temporary restraining order against Gabriella Magnusson, whom he alleged was threatening him in an attempt to extort him after they had been in a brief romantic relationship in late 2018.
-Magnusson denied trying to extort Kinnaman.
-On 11 August 2021, the Swedish Prosecution Authority confirmed that Kinnaman had been accused of rape in an ongoing investigation.
-The investigation was closed without prosecution in October 2022.
+On 11 August 2021, Gabriella Magnusson accused Kinnaman of negligent rape.
+The preliminary investigation by law enforcement and the Swedish Prosecution Authority concluded, in October 2022, that no crime could be proven to have taken place and that, therefore, the case is closed.